Sarah Osborne: Accusation

 Sarah became one of the first accused of witchcraft at the beginning of the year 1692, when Betty Parris became ill with an unidentified sickness.
 Together, she and Abigail Williams claimed that Sarah Osborne, along with Tituba and Sarah Good, had been afflicting them.
 Elizabeth (Betty) Hubbard also accused Osborne of afflicting her, describing it as her pinching and poking her with knitting needles.

 All three women were considered social outcasts, albeit for different reasons.
 Tituba was an enslaved woman for Samuel Parris and his family; she and Sarah Good were both poor women, whereas Osborne was not.
-Osborne had not attended church in almost three years due to a long illness that was suspected to be depression, and was still dealing with legal issues with the Putnam family.
+Osborne had not attended church in almost three years due to a long illness suspected to be depression, and was still dealing with legal issues with the Putnam family.
 The accusations against Osborne likely were the product of powerful suggestions from the Putnam family.
 The warrant for Sarah Osborne's arrest was written for March 1, 1692.
 She was to be placed in the Boston jails for the duration of her examinations and trials and was sent to Boston along with Tituba and Sarah Good on March 7, 1692.
 During her examinations, she claimed she was innocent and denied being involved with evil spirits or hurting the children.
 She did not confess, nor did she accuse anyone else.
 This contrasts Tituba's account, who confessed to witchcraft and claimed that Osborne and Sarah Good participated in witchcraft with her.
 Osborne died in jail on May 29, 1692, believed to have been 49 years of age.

 Reasons of accusation

-Many of the accused in Salem were perceived to upset the established patterns of property and Osborne certainly broke the social norms.
+Many of the accused in Salem were perceived to upset the established patterns of propriety and Osborne certainly broke the social norms.
 Many in Salem knew about her fornication with Alexander and by endeavoring to gain full ownership of her late husband's estate she ignored the tradition of family alliances in Salem as she was denying her two sons wealth and social position.

 The Putnam's family economic stability grew less secure by Osborne's attempt at economic independence.
 It was likely the Putnam family that accused Osborne.